CC-BY-SA, Edzer Pebesma 2015.

 ## [6,] 333658.8 571621.6

-To make the northcumbria polygon more useful, we'll convert it into a SpatialPolygons
+To make the northcumbria polygon more useful, we'll convert it into a SpatialPolygons object by

 nc = rbind(northcumbria, northcumbria[1,]) # close polygon